 Do you offer financial planning services?

-No, I am not a certified financial planner, but I do offer a parent workshop on the financial aid process and work with families to complete all required financial aid forms.
-If you are looking for assistance with money management, I suggest you contact your accountant or I can provide you with a referral.
+No, we are not certified financial planners, but we do offer a parent workshop on the financial aid process and work with families to ensure that all required forms are submitted.
+If you are looking for further assistance we can provide you with a referral.

 Do you offer SAT or ACT Prep?

 While we do not provide SAT or ACT prep, we will recommend a list of various test prep services and options.